-So you need a job and you’re thinking about becoming a mortgage loan officer?
+So you need a job and you’re thinking about becoming a residential mortgage loan officer?
+Or a mortgage loan originator (MLO) as they’re now known.

 It’s true, loan officer jobs pay more than most any other occupation out there, assuming you haven’t passed the bar or made your way through medical school.
 Or happen to be a pro athlete.